mtango99/thesis/README.md

 To do list:
-•	Lakes—with conditional
-o	Make fake lakes and change inputs with conditional to see if it’ll run
-•	Art paths- intersections
-•	Make up fatalities (dep var) and put through random forests, etc.
-•	Read Joe’s repro stuff
+•	Read Joe’s repro stuff & other links sent
 •	Estimator info (Huso)
 •	Research on how model can be used in other ways (roadkill, etc.)—need to do lit review (species distribution based on observations?
 Citizen science?)
 •	Abstract
-•	Reproducibility report in thesis (nitty gritty, with larger wrapper about general) o	Template o	Look at links he sent
+•	Reproducibility report in thesis (nitty gritty, with larger wrapper about general) o	Template (from rosgen reproduction, for draft)
-•	Reproducibility as specific to landscape ecology and con bio
-•	GitHub Repository with ReadMe file w/calendar & to-do list o	Upload docs as well o	Create website o	Can use Midd data repository as well
+•	Reproducibility as specific to landscape ecology and con bio o	Create website o	Can use Midd data repository as well